INL/BlackLab/doc/technical/design/plan-relations.md

 This would return spans including a verb and its subject and object, with the verb tagged as `V`, the subject as `S` and the object as `O`.

-### Other functions
+### Encoding regular spans as relations

+As mentioned earlier, we want to unify the spans we already supported in BlackLab (i.e. XML tags like `<s/>`) with the new relations.
+This means we need a way to encode regular spans plus their attributes as relations.

+One way to encode `<s sentiment="happy"/>` to a term we can index in the `_relation` attribute is:

+    span{tag:s}{sentiment:happy}

+A utility function could be used in queries where needed:

     rtype('span', 'tag', 's', 'sentiment', 'happy')

-is roughty equivalent to (specific way of indexing may change):
+is roughly equivalent to (specific way of encoding attributes may change):

     [_relation="span{tag:s}.*{sentiment:happy}.*"]

-Note that we now encode all attribute values into the indexed term, so we only need to store the payload once and cannot mix up attributes with those of other spans/relations.
-The downside is that the regex becomes more complicated)
+> **NOTE:** that we now encode all attribute values into the indexed term, so we only need to store the payload once and cannot mix up attributes with those of other spans/relations.
+>
+> A downside is that this can greatly increase the number of unique terms in the index, which consumes more disk space and can slow down queries.
+We should offer the option to exclude certain attributes from indexing.
+>
+> Another downside is that the regex becomes more complicated if you specify multiple attributes.
+We could say that tag is always the first attribute, but if you specify more than one other attribute, you will need regexes like `.*A.*B.*|.*B.*A.*`, which rapidly gets out of hand as you add more attributes.
+Better is probably to use e.g. `[_relation="span{tag:s}.*{sentiment:happy}.*" & _relation="span{tag:s}.*{confidence:10}.*"]`.
+We would always want a fixed prefix as that speeds up queries considerably.